magento/merchdocs/src/live-search/overview.md

     url: /live-search/rules.html
 ---

 Live Search from Magento delivers a lightning fast, super-relevant, and intuitive search experience, and is available for Magento Commerce at no additional charge.
+With a focus on speed, relevance, and ease of use, Live Search is a game changer for shoppers and merchants alike.

 {% include grid.html sections=page.sections%}